Postbox, Inc. knows that you care about how your personal information is used and shared, and we take your privacy seriously.

 - Preferences/Options > General > Start Page — This page, hosted from our website, loads when you first start Postbox or press the "Home" button, and is subject to the same data collection methods/policies as our website, specified above.
 You can opt-out by deleting or selecting a different start page URL after you have registered Postbox with your license code(s).

-- Preferences/Options > Security > Email Scams > Tell me if the message I'm reading is a suspected email scam — If this is enabled, Postbox downloads a list malicious URLs from Google Safe Browsing, and then compares the links in your messages to the links in the list downloaded from Google.
+- Preferences/Options > Security > Email Scams > Tell me if the message I'm reading is a suspected email scam — If this is enabled, Postbox downloads a list of malicious URLs from Google Safe Browsing and then compares the links in your messages to the links in the list downloaded from Google.
 If a match is found, Postbox displays a warning.
 The matching process occurs within Postbox on your local machine, so no personally identifiable data is transmitted to Google or to Postbox, Inc. in support of this feature.
 However, a request is made to Google's servers for the list itself, much like a web page request, and any data transferred therein would be governed by Google's privacy and data collection policies.

 - Preferences/Options > Advanced > Update — If you opt-in to automatic updates, Postbox will query our update service for newer versions of Postbox or Labs Projects (add-ons).